-Professor of Department of Information Science and Engineering, Dr. Shunichi Yonemura, has made public a new smartphone application to aid tsunami evacuation.
+Professor of Department of Computer Science and Engineering, Dr. Shunichi Yonemura, has made public a new smartphone application to aid tsunami evacuation.
 Based on the information from the user’s current location and possible routes of escape, the application informs the user where to evacuate and shows areas severely affected by a tsunami.

 According to the data from the Cabinet Office, 92.4% of those who were killed in the 2011 Great East Japan Earthquake lost their lives in tsunamis[*], making them the leading cause of death during and after the earthquake.
 However, because the nature of a tsunami is unpredictable, it is extremely difficult to assess how fast it reaches where one is, how big it is, how urgent the need for evacuation is and where one can safely evacuate on its onset.